BubaVV/classifier/README.md

 Included `db_tiny.json` as sample dataset.
 It includes 3 classes of text: films, music and food.
 Demo script `e2e.py` trains network on it for a few minutes and classsify several texts from test set as example.

+## Streamlit

+Separate branch implementing [Streamlit](https://streamlit.io) application.
+Assume it as relatively stable.
+Plan to merge here updates from master and update app to modified internal API, etc.